barnabasmolnar/pl-pred-18-19/README.md

 ### SVGs used:
 * [Entypo pictograms by Daniel Bruce](http://www.entypo.com)

+### Done:
+* [x] Prediction list sorting functionality
+* [x] Proper handling of loading, success and error states with respect to ajax requests
+* [x] Abstracted Loading state into its own component

 ### Todo:
 * [ ] Design/styling is a work in progress
-* [ ] Prediction list sorting functionality
 * [ ] Stats
-* [ ] Proper handling of loading, success and error states with respect to ajax requests (already implemented in the single Prediction component)
+* [ ] Abstarct error state into its own component and make it customisable via props